 Role No SRA £ Total £

 Committee Chairs 5 7,000 35,000

 Party Leader (Group) 5 6,350 31,750

 Party Leader (Individual) 1 3,150 3,150

 Audit Committee Chair 1 3,150 3,150

-Partnership Panel representative 1 3,150 3,150
+Planning Committee Member (Can Rotate between committee members) 7 5,460 38,220

-Planning Committee Member (Can Rotate) 7 5,480 38,360
+Partnership Panel 1 3,150 3,150

-TOTAL 20 114,560
+Total 20 £114,420

-SCHEDULE 2
+SCHEDULE 2 - SPECIFIED DUTIES

-In accordance with regulations, only the following are specified as the duties in respect of which basic allowance, dependants' carers' allowances, and travel and subsistence allowances are available.
+In accordance with Regulations, only the following are specified as the duties in respect of which basic allowance, dependants' carers' allowances, and travel and subsistence allowances are available -

-- 1 attendance at a meeting of the Council; - 2 attendance at a meeting of a committee of the Council; - 3 attendance at a meeting of a sub-committee of the council; - 4 attendance at workshops, or meetings convened by the Chief Executive in connection with council business; - the doing of anything approved by a council or anything of a class so approved, for the purpose of, or in connection with, the discharge of the functions of the council, or any of its committees or sub-committees, or as the case may be, of the joint committee or any of its sub-committees.
+- 1. attendance at a meeting of the council - 2. attendance at a meeting of a committee of the council - 3. attendance at a meeting of a sub-committee of the council - 4. attendance at workshops, or meetings convened by the Chief Executive in connection with Council business - 5. the doing of anything approved by a council or anything of a class so approved, for the purpose of, or in connection with, the discharge of the functions of the council, or any of its committees or sub-committees, or as the case may be, of the joint committee or any of its sub-committees.

-Regarding point 5, specific duties approved by the council include.
+Regarding point 5, specific duties approved by the Council include -

-Attendance at conferences, courses, training events Attendance at Civic and or official events Attendance at media events Any other events or duties which Council may approve during the year
+- Attendance at conferences, courses, training events - Attendance at Civic and or Official events - Attendance at media events - Any other events or duties which Council may approve during the year